 For surviving parents

 Compensation amounts for parents are calculated based on yearly income.
 If you are the only surviving parent or you’re not living with the parent or a current spouse, compensation is only available for those who make $15,641 or less per year.
 If both parents are alive and live together or the eligible parent lives with a current spouse, compensation is available for those who make $21,024 or less per year.

 How to apply for VA DIC

 The VA DIC application family members fill out depends on survivor status.
 Families of service members who died on active duty are assigned a military casualty assistance officer who helps them apply for a variety of benefits, including VA DIC, by filling out Form 21P-534a.

 Once you fill out the application, you can mail it to your VA pension management center.
 If you’re looking for more insight or assistance, visit your local VA regional office to meet with someone in person.

 Get the rating and benefits you deserve

 Veterans Guardian is dedicated to helping veterans get the VA disability rating they are truly eligible for as a result of their service and sacrifice.
-Our team has years of knowledge and expertise that has given us a 95% success rate in getting clients a disability rating increase.
+Our team has years of knowledge and expertise that have given us a 95% success rate in getting clients a disability rating increase.

 We can identify benefit opportunities for you and your family so that you are taken care of for years to come.
 Most importantly, we will guide you through the claims process from A to Z, so you never have to figure out anything on your own.
-Schedule a free consultation with us to learn more about increasing your disability rating and securing the benefits you deserve.
-Fill out the form below to get started.